Methadone and Suboxone are two leading medications that are FDA-approved to treat opioid dependence and addiction, which affect millions of Americans.

 - weight gain

-Methadone is also classified as a schedule II substance, like many other opioids, meaning it can be abused and become addictive when taken in ways other than directed by a healthcare provider.
+Methadone is also classified as a Schedule II substance, like many other opioids, meaning it can be misused and become addictive when taken in ways other than directed by a healthcare provider.

 What Is Suboxone?